Announcement of Opportunity 2020-2021

 - Minimum 1:1 match

-Supporting Material Required with Application: Submit a proposal addressing each of the six categories listed below.
-Be sure to clearly label each category within the proposal.
+Supporting Material Required with Application: Submit a proposal addressing each of the six elements listed below.
+Be sure to clearly identify each element within the proposal.
 Applicants will be asked to upload the proposal at the bottom of the application.
-It should not exceed 15 pages, including figures (see the Announcement of Opportunity 2018 for specific details):
+It should not exceed 15 pages, including figures (see the Announcement of Opportunity for more details.

 - Proposed Activities